SreepriyaSamudrala/Cloudcore_Saas_Project/README.md

 ## Getting Started

-Follow these steps to get a copy of the project up and running on your local machine for development and testing purposes.
+Follow these steps to get your project running on your local machine for development and testing purposes.

 ### Prerequisites